-My Choice: Retirement Savings Plan Member Handbook (for Political Subdivisions): Your My Choice Benefits
+My Choice: Retirement Savings Plan Member Handbook for Local Government Employees: Your My Choice Benefits

 This section of the handbook explains how your plan benefits are calculated.
 It also covers the issues you may face when you apply for retirement which include: